 Since PDFelement is all about making changes to PDF documents, I’m going to list all its features by putting them into the following six sections.
 In each subsection, I’ll first explore what the app offers and then share my review and personal take.

 Note that I’ve only used the Mac version of the app, so my opinions and screenshots are taken from there.

 1. Edit and Markup PDF Documents

 Editing PDFs is difficult, and many of us don’t have the tools to do so.
-Even with a PDF editor, making changes is normally has a different level of difficulty to, say, editing a Word document.
-Macworld spell this out clearly:
+Even with a PDF editor, making changes is normally has a different level of difficulty than, say, editing a Word document.

 PDFelement aims to change this.
 Do they succeed?
 I think they do.
 For a start, rather than having to edit line-by-line as you do with some other PDF editors, text is organized into boxes.